 AAA has long supported efforts to reduce alcohol-related injuries and deaths, including supporting the “zero tolerance” legislation in the 1990s.
+AAA is currently expanding this effort to include impairment from substances other than alcohol.
 The Association’s efforts focus on two key areas: education and legislation.
 AAA produces a number of educational materials and programs designed to increase awareness among children and adults.

 Examples of AAA alcohol-impaired activities include but are not limited to are: